 153 Blue Hill Avenue

 Roxbury, MA 02119

 The Hope Center Recovery Learning Center (RLC) is a peer-run organization dedicated to providing support, education and advocacy to those who self-identify with a mental health and/or substance use history.
-RLC’s offer opportunities and resources to assist individuals in finding their own path to recovery.
+RLCs offer opportunities and resources to assist individuals in finding their own path to recovery.
 Operated, managed and staffed by others in recovery, each RLC is a place where shared lived experience is central to the belief that recovery is real for all.
 The Hope Center is run in partnership with the larger Metro-Boston Recovery Learning Community, and offers a center with no barrier to access.
-All services are free of charge, have no intake or assessment needed to become a member, and do not require that a person be connected to any other mental health agency or provider.
+There is no intake, sign-up, or referral process, and all services are free of charge.
+Members are not required to be connected to any mental health agency or provider.

-Visit their website at: www.hoperlc.org
+Visit their website at: www.mbrlc.org/hope-center